Tips and Tricks

 Option 3

-Switch the Latte tag syntax to double curly braces inside element:
+Switch the Latte tag syntax within the element to double curly braces:

 <script n:syntax="double">